-On January 30, 2012, an updated rule goes into effect for states issuing commercial drivers licenses.
+On January 30, 2012, an updated rule went into effect for states issuing commercial drivers licenses.

 - The state will require drivers to certify the type of operation he/she expects to conduct, posting that self-certification to his/her history record.